LewLHere/LewLHere/README.md

 - 👋 Hi, I’m Nico - 31 years old from Hamburg.
 -
 - 👀 I’m interested in
+- C# & Python, improving in efficient and clean coding.
-- Unity & Unreal, C# & Python, creating my own worlds, populating them with my own assets and other players enjoying all of those.
+- Unity & Unreal, creating my own worlds, populating them with my own assets and other players enjoying all of those.
 -
 - 🌱 I’m currently learning
-- - Python & advanced Unity Tools
+- - Python, ABAP, Tableau
 -
 - 💞️ I’m looking to collaborate on
 - Improving Dev- and Design-Skills as a team, exchange ideas & projects